This 400 million-year-old cave site and temple in Malaysia is planning an escalator upgrade | KRDO

 Construction of the escalator, as well as a new “multipurpose hall” will begin after this year’s Thaipusam festival which falls on January 25, Nadarajah added.

-The hall is estimated to cost around 35 million Malaysian Rupiah ($2,240), Nadarajah said.
+The hall is estimated to cost around 35 million Malaysian ringgit ($7,424), Nadarajah said.
 He did not say how much the escalator would cost.

 Tourists visiting Malaysia flock to the Batu Caves to see their famous rainbow stairs, which were painted as part of an effort by the temple’s organizing committee to attract more people to the site.

-Note: Correction: An earlier version of this story mislabeled Malaysia’s currency.
-This has been corrected.